robog-two/robog-net-portfolio/src/docs/snoris/index.md

 stop script, meaning that a problem with your fans or sensor configuration that causes an error or crash will not prevent your computer from shutting down to save its components.
-Most computers probably have safeguards in place at the hardware/firmware level, but this is an extra layer of protection just in case
+Most computers probably have safeguards in place at the hardware/firmware level, but this is an extra layer of protection just in case.

 **P.S.** if SNORIS does crash this way, please submit any information printed in `systemctl status snoris` or in the complete journalctl logs to